guillaumePoidatz/reinforcement-learning-of-a-Fuzzy-inference-system-/README.md

 - Kernel and support of your membership function (this only works for trapezoidal membership function)
 - The conclusion of your rules.

 This project is not mature.
-There are plenty modifications to do and I advice you to not use it for your project but you can use some this code to build a self optimizer of FIS object.
+There are plenty modifications to do and I advice you to not use it for your project but you can use some of this code to build a self optimizer of FIS object.
 To run this project, you need the fuzzy system module of matlab.